Berkshire: Demography

 According to 2003 estimates there were 803,657 people in Berkshire, or 636 people/km2.
 The population is mostly based in the urban areas to the east and centre of the county: the largest towns here are Reading, Slough, Bracknell, Maidenhead, Woodley, Wokingham, Windsor, Earley, Sandhurst, and Crowthorne.
 West Berkshire is much more rural and sparsely populated, with far fewer towns: the largest are Newbury, Thatcham, and Hungerford.
+In recent years, Berkshire has seen consistent population growth, particularly in urban areas like Reading and Slough.
+Between 2011-21, the population increased by 6.7%, largely due to migration and economic opportunities in the region.
+Reading has experienced significant growth due to its reputation as a technology and business hub.

 In 1831, there were 146,234 people living in Berkshire; by 1901 the population had risen to 252,571 (of whom 122,807 were male and 129,764 were female).
-Below are the largest immigrant groups in 2011.
+Below were the largest immigrant groups in 2011.